 3. You’re Not Coaching

-For those with long term management experience, it can be hard to take a step back and fully examine the shortcomings of your sales team.
+For those with long term sales management experience, it can be hard to take a step back and fully examine the shortcomings of your sales team.
 In fact, you might be a part of the problem and no one wants to face that troubling thought.

-Sure, you are holding meetings and encouraging every chance that you can, but are you actually coaching?
+Sure, you are holding meetings and encouraging every chance that you can, but are you actually sales coaching?

 The Sales Executive Council found that sales reps who received 3 or more hours of coaching per month had 17% higher goal attainment than reps who received less than 2.

 “A recent study by Zenger/Folkman showed that first line managers feel, to a greater extent than their executive counterparts, that it’s their responsibility to give orders and directives versus work collaboratively with their team members.
 Unfortunately, when leaders give orders they succeed in conditioning their people to wait for those orders, resulting in a decline in initiative and overall engagement — crappy.”